-Fourth-year general psychiatry residents apply for fellowships in psychosomatic medicine through the National Resident Matching Program (NRMP) Specialties Matching Service.
-Electronic Residency Application Service (ERAS) applications will not be used; applicants should send the Academy of Psychosomatic Medicine (APM) Common Fellowship Application directly to the program coordinator (email address below).
+Fourth-year general psychiatry residents apply for fellowships in psychosomatic medicine through the National Resident Matching Program Specialties Matching Service.
+Electronic Residency Application Service applications will not be used; applicants should send the Academy of Psychosomatic Medicine common application for consultation-liaison fellowship position (PDF version) directly to the program coordinator (email address below).
 The program does not offer any pre-match positions.

 The application deadline is Nov.
 1.

 - Be a U.S. citizen or permanent resident (the program does not currently sponsor visas);

 - Pass COMLEX or USMLE Steps I and II;

 - Be eligible for a Texas license upon the completion of residency;

 - Come from a school listed on the Texas Medical Board’s list of medical schools with substantial equivalence.
 (For information regarding becoming a physician in training in the State of Texas, please visit the Texas Medical Board website.)

 - The APM Common Fellowship Application;